predixdesignsystem/px-simple-line-chart/README.md

 The `width` and `height` of the component are also configurable as well as the vertical columns and horizontal rows drawn in the background of the coordinate space.

-We recommend viewing the Demo page to become aware of the configuration possibilities.
+We recommend viewing the demo page to see all the various configuration possibilities.
 We also recommend using the default settings as they are designed for proper performance.

 <hr />
 ## Usage